XRP FAQs - Learn more about XRP

-Everything you need to know about Ripple (XRP) inside of Exodus.
+Everything you need to know about XRP (XRP) inside of Exodus.

 - Minimum Balance

 - How can I reset my XRP account?

 XRP minimum balance questions

 XRP is a special asset that has built-in rules on minimum balances held in XRP addresses, just like some bank accounts where you have to maintain a minimum balance.
 In order to activate and use XRP, you must first deposit no less than 10 XRP into your Exodus XRP address.

 What are the XRP Ledger official requirements?